-- Make arrangements for the proper administration of its financial affairs and to secure that one of its Officers has the responsibility for the administration of those affairs.
-In this Council, that Officer is the Head of Finance and Property; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets: and - Approve the Statement of Accounts.
+- i).
+Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In Bassetlaw Council, this is the Section 151 Officer. - Manage its affairs to secure economic, efficient and effective use of resources and ii). safeguard its assets - Approve the Statement of Accounts. iii).